-Center for Adult Education.
-The apocalyptic poem laments that "The great machine made man a bird" (line 1): the airplane allows people to challenge the longstanding rulers of the sky, birds and God.
-Yet Golahny's interpretation seems to exult in man's resemblance to birds rather than lament it.
+Golahny's interpretation seems to exult in man's resemblance to birds rather than lament it.
 At the bottom, a man's face looks sternly out, much like heads in the Landscape of Man series.
 From the left side of the man's face sprouts a magnificent soaring bird, more like the phoenix of Bird of Fire and the 1983 Landscape of Man (Checklist 12) than the destructive airplane of Tagore's poem.

-Golahny may have been drawn to Thomas, Blake, and Tagore because they, like she, were inspired by spiritual texts: the Bible, for Thomas and Blake: the Upanishads, for Tagore.
-The Psalms of the Hebrew Bible, in the 1917 JPS translation, supplied titles for a series of six engravings on boxwood that Golahny made in the early 1970s.
+Golahny may have been drawn to Thomas, Blake, and Tagore because they, like she, were inspired by spiritual texts: the Bible, for Thomas and Blake; the Upanishads, for Tagore.
+The Psalms of the Hebrew Bible, in the 1917 IPS translation, supplied titles for a series of six engravings on boxwood that Golahny made in the early 1970s.
 The earliest print in the series, The Measure of My Days (Checklist 20), shares with the Landscape of Man series a central column composed of faces.
 Here, a weathered face occupies the top of the column, surveying all, while a contemplative, full-cheeked face, chin on hands, occupies the middle.
 The eyes and forehead of another face peek out beside her.
 These central figures serve as structural pivots: below them, the top half of the composition appears inverted and in shadow.
 In Psalm 39, the "musing" psalmist says, "Lord, make me to know mine end, / And the measure of my days, what it is; / Let me know how short-lived I am" (verses 4-5).
-It would seem that the psalmist is akin to the central face, and the mirroring faces to God, whose own days have no measure.
+It would seem that the central face is that of the psalmist, and the mirroring faces those of something divine, or perhaps of life and death.